enKryptIO/ethvm-extension-pack/README.md

 ### Step 2

-Go to extension Tab in Visual studio code, from options press Install from Vsix
+Go to extension Tab in VSCode, from options press Install from vsix

 ![Step 2 Screenshot](.github/assets/step.png)

-This will install ethvm package extension into Visual studio code.
+This will install ethvm package extension into VSCode.

 ## Build from Source